codenowinc/level_one_curriculum/product_development/all_the_possible_features.md

 The country map allows us to look at all of the features of an app together, at an equal level.
 It gives us a way to wrap our heads around the features we want to eventually implement, and then focus in on the feature we need to build first.
 When you begin building your solution, you’re going to have a whole country of features you want to offer your customers.
 But you have to start with the feature that delivers the most value to the customer based on the problem you’re trying to solve for them.

-Back in the beginning Instagram had one purpose, they wanted people to have a place to post the photos they loved in a beautiful and simple way.
+Back in the beginning, Instagram had one purpose; they wanted people to have a place to post the photos they loved in a beautiful and simple way.
 They wanted you to be able to make all of your photos look great.
 With that as the goal, which feature do you think was the most important to build first?

 ~~LINK TO INSTAGRAM PRIORITY COUNTRY MAP HERE~~